pingcap/docs-cn/tikv-configuration-file.md

 + The size of a bucket when `enable-region-bucket` is true.
 + Default value: `96MiB`

+> **Warning:**
+>
+> `region-bucket-size` is an experimental feature introduced in TiDB v6.1.0.
+It is not recommended that you use it in production environments.

 ## RocksDB

 Configuration items related to RocksDB